 On April 11, 2022, Brixton announced that it had started 70 line-kilometers of IP geophysical survey at Langis, covering most of the property, to improve its understanding of the area and to identify new drill targets.
 Follow-up drilling on new targets generated is planned for the fall-winter of 2022-2023.
-A 5000m to 8,000m drill program is anticipated.
 The overall budget for geophysics and drilling is estimated at \$1.8 million.
+The Company plans to conduct drilling during November-December 2022.
+A 6,000m to 8,000m drill program is anticipated.